-People go through great lengths to screen, interview and select a nursing home, assisted living or long term care facility that will provide quality care for their elderly or recuperating family member or loved one.
+Individuals go through great lengths to screen, interview and select a nursing home, assisted living or long term care facility that will provide quality care for their elderly or recuperating family member or loved one.
 We expect the chosen facility to provide a safe, caring and nurturing environment for our dearest.
 An environment we can be proud of when we visit our mother, father, grandparent or whomever.
 What we don't expect is to receive a surprising call informing us that our family member or loved one has unexpectedly passed away.
-Upon further inquiry, information and belief, it is discovered that our loved one may have prematurely passed away due to an act of negligence or abuse on behalf of the nursing home.
+Upon further inquiry, information and belief, it may be discovered that our loved one may have prematurely passed away due to an act of negligence or abuse on behalf of the nursing home.

 - Equipment Malfunction;

 - Medical Malpractice;